Let’s look at some highlights of human language—enough to get you started on a deeper study.

 We studied formal languages earlier in the course.
 Now let’s learn about human language.

 Exercise: What do you think (human) language is?
-Write something down.
 Share your definition with a partner.
 How do your definitions differ?
 What do they have in common?

-The notes you are reading now are based on Steven Mithen’s 2024 book The Language Puzzle.
-You should read this book.
-It’s really good.
+Steven Mithen gets this!
+His 2024 book The Language Puzzle is really good.
+You should read it.
 It looks at language as a puzzle with many fragments:

 The frame of the puzzle is made from:

-Studying the last 6 million years of human history (the time of the LCA of humans and chimpanzees)
+Studying the last 6 million years of human history, from the time of the LCA of humans and chimpanzees to the present (Ch.
+2)

-The nature of language itself (words, rules, etc. and the basis for linguistic diversity)
+The nature of language itself: words, rules, etc. and the basis for linguistic diversity (Ch.
+3)

 The interior fragments are assembled from:

-Fossil evidence for the development of the vocal tract and the size and shape of the brain
+Fossil evidence for the development of the vocal tract (Ch.
+5) and the size and shape of the brain (Ch.
+11)

-Archaeological evidence for symbolic behavior (art, ornaments, etc.) and the use of fire and tools
+Archaeological evidence for symbolic and artistic behaviors (Ch.
+15) and the use of fire (Ch.
+10) and tools (Ch.
+7)

-Understanding words themselves, iconic words and arbitrary words, and changes in word meanings, pronunciations, and roles
+Understanding words themselves, iconic words and arbitrary words (Ch.
+6), and changes in word meanings, pronunciations, and roles (Ch.
+13)

-How infants acquire language, and how language is transmitted between generations
+How infants acquire language (Ch.
+9) and how language is transmitted between generations (Ch.
+8)

 Mithen identifies and assembles these fragments to form a compelling and modern understanding of language evolution.